rest-for-physics/rest-school/day2/session1/README.md

 ### Exercise 2.
 TRestTools

 TRestTools is a class that defines static methods that can be invoked directly.
 It contains generic methods that can be of utility at some point in the process of building a new REST metadata class or process, or inside REST macros/scripts.
-The different methods can be found documented at [the following page](https://sultan.unizar.es/rest/classTRestTools.html).
+The different methods can be found documented at root [the following page](https://sultan.unizar.es/rest/classTRestTools.html).

 Some of the methods found in TRestTools will allow us to operate with tables.
-The `data` directory inside the [rest-school repository](https://github.com/rest-for-physics/rest-school) contains a binary table with extension `N150f` indicating us that it is a table with 150 columns, and its values are written with `float` precision.
+The `data` directory inside the root [rest-school repository](https://github.com/rest-for-physics/rest-school) contains a binary table with extension `N150f` indicating us that it is a table with 150 columns, and its values are written with `float` precision.

 We can read this table into a `std::vector <std::vector> >` previously generated data holder as follows:

 ```
-root [4] std::vector <std::vector <float> > d;
+root root [4] std::vector <std::vector <float> > d;
-root [5] TRestTools::ReadBinaryTable( "../../data/XenonNeon_25Pct_1bar.N150f", d )
+root root [5] TRestTools::ReadBinaryTable( "../../data/XenonNeon_25Pct_1bar.N150f", d )
 ```

 Then, we may access this table using the standard c++ libraries.
 To print on screen one element we may use:

 ```
-root [6] d[10][10];
+root root [6] d[10][10];
 ```

 or to print the full table or show several rows on screen, we can do:

 ```
-root [7] TRestTools::PrintTable ( d );
+root root [7] TRestTools::PrintTable ( d );
-root [8] TRestTools::PrintTable ( d, 10, 11 );
+root root [8] TRestTools::PrintTable ( d, 10, 11 );
 ```

 Other interesting methods inside `TRestTools` allow us to operate with filenames, such as substracting the filename from a full path, extracting the extension, or checking if the file exists or is accessible.
 For example:

 ```
-root [9] TRestTools::GetFileNameRoot("../../data/XenonNeon_25Pct_1bar.N150f")
+root root [9] TRestTools::GetFileNameRoot("../../data/XenonNeon_25Pct_1bar.N150f")
 (std::string) "XenonNeon_25Pct_1bar"
 ```